-• if the aggregate exposure from banking system is more than INR 200 crore

-6.4.2 Where "+" or "-" notation is attached to the rating, the corresponding main rating category risk weight should be used.
-For example, A+ or A- would be considered to be in the A rating category and assigned 50 per cent risk weight.

-6.4.3 If an issuer has a long-term exposure with an external long term rating that warrants a risk weight of 150 per cent, all unrated claims on the same counter-party, whether short-term or long-term, should also receive a 150 per cent risk weight, unless the bank uses recognised credit risk mitigation techniques for such claims.
+- if the aggregate exposure from banking system is more than INR 200 crore - if the aggregate exposure from banking system is more than INR 100 crore for exposures which were rated earlier and subsequently have become unrated. - 6.4.2 Where "+" or "-" notation is attached to the rating, the corresponding main rating category risk weight should be used.
+For example, A+ or A- would be considered to be in the A rating category and assigned 50 per cent risk weight. - 6.4.3 If an issuer has a long-term exposure with an external long term rating that warrants a risk weight of 150 per cent, all unrated claims on the same counter-party, whether short-term or long-term, should also receive a 150 per cent risk weight, unless the bank uses recognised credit risk mitigation techniques for such claims.